 When the printing industry giant set out to reinvent its finance processes, RPA accounting was one of the first bets.

 With the help of UiPath, the adoption of automation among Xerox’s employees has increased.
-The company has also developed accounting-oriented applications for claims processing and deals automation, reducing the time spent on manual tasks or replacing them.
+The company has also developed accounting-oriented applications for claims processing and deals automation, reducing the time spent on or replacing manual tasks.

 Automated accounting processes — your turn

 As we’ve found out, RPA can streamline your finance and bookkeeping tasks, ensure compliance and safety, improve data governance, and generate significant savings.
 But you’re not the only one to realize the potential of this technology.
-Companies from various sectors around the world have already started adopting automated accounting processes.
+Companies from various sectors worldwide have already started adopting automated accounting processes.
 So it’s time to act.

 Your first step should be to find a reliable RPA partner with a proven track record in accounting automation.
 Then, schedule a call with one of Flobotics’ consultants and ask them about the free automation trial to try RPA for yourself.